+Moonrakers become Sunseekers!
 Ride through the night under a full moon to the coast.
 Return via a few Dorset hills passing Glastonbury Tor, use the Strawberry Line to Bristol.

-Extensive route notes and a variety of files will be distributed to entrants via email a week or two before the event.
-In the mean time use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt, especially where rocky outcrops may be present.
+Route notes and a variety of navigation files will be available usually the Monday before the event.
+Use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt.

 There will likely be sand on the promenade and mud on the Strawberry Line.
 Nothing many others haven’t managed in the past.